neondatabase/website/content/docs/introduction/plans.md

 - The Neon Launch and Scale plans support up to 500 branches, but there is a soft limit of 100 branches to protect your account from unintended usage.
 To increase your soft limit, please submit a request to [Neon Support](/docs/introduction/support).
 - Paid plans have a default limit of 20 simultaneously active computes to protect against unintended usage.
 To increase this limit, please [open a support ticket](/docs/introduction/support).
 The simultaneously active compute limit does not affect the primary branch compute, which always remains available.
-- Active time: On the Free Tier, your primary branch is available 24/7 (~750 compute hours/month).
-Branch computes have a 20 hours/month active time allowance.
-If your branch computes exceed this allowance, they will be suspended until the allowance resets at the beginning of the month.
-You can monitor _active time_ on the **Usage** widget on the Neon **Dashboard**.
-The _active time_ allowance resets at the beginning of each month.
-For instance, if you enroll in the Neon Free Tier on January 15th, your _active time_ limit will reset on February 1st.